peter-mcconnell/petermcconnell.com/content/posts/linux_networking.md

 </html>
 ```

-We connected to the `nginx_a` container, then `curl`ed `nginx_b`.
+We connected to the `nginx_a` container, then curl'ed `nginx_b`.
 How does it work?
-We'll dig in over the next few sections to understand how that works.
+We'll dig in over the next few sections to understand how Docker makes this possible.

 ### a quick note on the 'links:' property